foxglove/eslint-plugin/rules/README.md

 ## Rules

 The following rules are provided by `@lichtblick/eslint-plugin`.
+You may need to enable the plugin by adding `@lichtblick` in the `plugins` section of your eslint configuration.

 **Key:** 🔧 = fixable, 💡 = has suggestions, 💭 = requires type information (TypeScript only)